cosmos/sdk-tutorials/academy/4-my-own-chain/game-wager.md

     }, rejectEvent.Attributes[rejectAttributesDiscardCount:])
     ```

-So with this, you can go and refactor your tests.
-Admittedly, no small task.
+You can now refactor your tests, which is a substantial task.

 ### Extra tests

-After refactoring, and no failing tests, it is time to add extra checks of money handling.
+After refactoring, and finding no failing tests, it is time to add extra checks of money handling.
 For instance, before an action that you expect to transfer money (or not), you can verify the initial position:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/872366cd/x/checkers/keeper/msg_server_play_move_test.go#L68-L71]
 suite.RequireBankBalance(balAlice, alice)